aeris-studio/yunohost-ci-deploy/README.md

     runs-on: ubuntu-latest
     steps:
       - # ...
-      - uses: contention/rsync-deployments@master
+      - uses: aeris-studio/rsync-deployments@yunohost-ci-apps-dev
         with:
           # ...
         env:
           DEPLOY_KEY: ${{ secrets.SSH_PRIVATE_KEY }}
 ```

-In this example, it is expected you create a new repo `Settings › Secrets` named `SSH_PRIVATE_KEY`, with the content of a private key, with access to the remote host you want to deploy to.
+In this example, it is expected you create a new repo `Settings › Secrets` named `SSH_PRIVATE_KEY`, with the content of a private key, with access to the YunoHost CI Apps Dev.

 ## Disclaimer